 In Idaho, follow this link to the application for an Idaho State Disabled Parking placard.

 Note: According to the application instructions, you need to mail or fax the application to Boise.
 However, you can take the application to the Latah County DMV office in Moscow, they will issue a temp permit for up to 30 days while the application is being processed.
 Here is their contact information: Latah County DMV.

-Once you obtain the state-issued permit, please bring the placard and identification card to the Parking and Transportation Services office for verification.
+Once you obtain the state-issued permit, please bring the placard and identification card to the Transportation Services office for verification.
 Note: if you need a few days to get the state disability permit, please let us know.
 In most cases, we can issue a temporary WSU-issued Disability permit to provide you some time to get the state-issued permit.
-Follow this link to find out how to Access the Parking and Transportation Services for Persons with Disabilities.

 - Annual Disability permits can be purchased at the annual Blue rate.